 The College's Tutoring Center is located in Roscoe West Hall.
 The Center offers one-on-one tutoring, drop in tutoring and study groups in a variety of subjects.
 Tutoring services are free to students and tutors are trained and paid for their services.
 Please note that tutoring availability for upper level coursework may be limited.
-The School of Nursing, Health, and Exercise Science is piloting a volunteer tutoring program in Armstrong Hall.
-Information is available on the School of Nursing, Health, and Exercise Science website.

-What study abroad opportunities are available School of Nursing, Health, and Exercise Science students?
+What study abroad opportunities are available for NHS students?

 If you are interested in studying abroad, please visit The College's Global Programs website to begin to explore your options.
 Opportunities are available according to academic term, but some major programs such as Nursing, only permit study abroad during summer or winter terms.
 Please mention your study abroad interest to your academic advisor.
 It will be important to plan course selection and degree completion plans in accord with your travel plans.